 As well, training on the ice would hurt my training for outdoor inline.
 I needed tons of base aerobic work and too much anaerobic work hurts the adaptations.
-I talked about that in Methods of Endurance Training: Putting it Together and how I would set up my training going forwards so I won’t detail that here.
+So I set up my training to get me ready to race summer inline in 2010.
 I would continue skate for technical purposes to finish my technical development and do what I needed to do aerobically to get ready for inline marathons (I’ve come to terms with skating them) with one 10k targeted in Atlanta.

 He got emotional on me again which I have trouble with.
 He felt that it was unfair.
 Caleb had talent but lacked my drive, he could have made trials easily.
 With another year, he’d be pushing up against world class skaters.
 I had poured my heart and soul into the ice for 5 years and something was just missing.
 Sometimes, he said, it just doesn’t come soon enough.
 Ice feel, corners, nobody knows.
 Some don’t make the jump soon enough and I hadn’t.